effectivecore/core/readme.md

 the cache, will be converted by the system into PHP code.

-After creating own module with the necessary settings the deployment process will look extremely simple — just install the system and enable own module.
+After creating own module with the necessary settings the deployment process will look extremely simple — just install the system and enable this module.

 Localization